Skip to main content

 Rabies in Ghana: The silent bites

-Posted by: , Posted on: - Categories: International, Viral diseases
+Posted by: and , Posted on: - Categories: International, Viral diseases

 Image of a muzzled dog receiving an injection.
 The Animal and Plant Health logo shows at the top with the World Rabies Day, September 28th Breaking Rabies Boundaries below.